simonc312/simonc312.github.io/_posts/2014-09-01-d3-languages.markdown

 redirect-url: /d3-programming-lang-vis
 comments: true
 comments-offset: col-sm-offset-2
-description: Using the popular D3 JS library to gauge popularity of programming languages by number of github repos as well as indicate paradigms each language follows.
+description: Using the D3 JS library, a json dataset was processed to gauge popularity of programming languages by number of github repos.
+Another interesting metric was determining the influence a particular programming language had on other languages we used today (some forerunners such as Pascal or Cobol indeed such an effect).
+Filtering languages by paradigms they follow along with the dynamic resizing the the graph attempts to create more points of user interaction and sustained interest for inquisitive viewers.

 ---